dylanfisher/ci20/_agendas/week-11.md

 ### Homework
 - Finish Isolation Diary.
 It should be online and ready at 9am.
 You should be able to present your work articulately and present it with confidence to our guests.
+- Send me your poster for Paula on Slack by Tuesday night

 ---